Search Our Database

 How to Setup a Private IP on Openstack Instances

-Newly generated instances on Openstack are not connected to each other on a private network.
-After setting up the private network on the portal, a new network interface must be configured on the Openstack instance.
-This will allow the instances to connect to each other using a private IP.
+By default, newly created OpenStack instances are not connected to each other on a private network.
+After setting up a private network in the OpenStack portal, an additional network interface must be configured manually on the instance to enable communication between instances using private IP addresses.

-Windows instances do not require any further configurations after after the Network interface is attached to the instance, and will be connected to the private network automatically.
+⚠️ Important Note: Windows instances do not require additional configuration.
+Once the private network interface is attached to the instance, it will be automatically recognized and assigned a private IP.

-Setting up a Network Interface on RHEL Based Distros
+✅ Setting Up a Private Network Interface on RHEL-Based Distributions

 ip addr